 - Participate in legislative coverage alongside all of our other reporters, following bills on your beat during the Legislature’s 60-day session and monthly interim discussions.

 - Work with other Mountain State Spotlight reporters to best use our resources to investigate the kinds of abuses of power in our government that have held West Virginia back for generations.

 - Are passionate about journalism, intrigued by difficult questions and like a challenge.

-- Have at least three years experience working as a reporter in a local newsroom, producing thoughtful accountability-driven stories with impact.
+- Have at least three years experience working as a reporter in a local newsroom, with some record of producing stories that hold powerful people accountable.

 - Have a demonstrated commitment to the use of investigative journalism, and live to develop and execute sustained, powerful stories that spur reform.

 - Are mission-oriented: scared about the future of local news, but wildly optimistic that we can fill a critical need in West Virginia.

 - Are organized and can handle multiple projects under tight deadlines.

 - Enjoy working together with editors to execute stories from idea to published product, and believe reporting and writing are team sports.